Adaptive Visual Autoregressive Acceleration via Dual-Linkage Entropy Analysis: Experiments

-\paragraph{Effectiveness of Dual-Linkage Acceleration.} We conduct an ablation study covering two no-linkage and three single-linkage variants for examine the effectiveness of dual-linkage acceleration.
+We conduct an ablation study covering two no-linkage and three single-linkage variants to examine the effectiveness of dual-linkage acceleration.
 All variants employ adaptive acceleration activation to ensure a fair comparison.
 As shown in Table~\ref{tab:aba:dual_linkage}, both no-linkage variants suffer from an inherent efficiency-quality trade-off.
 Further, enabling either scale-linkage or layer-linkage alone consistently improves over the corresponding no-linkage variants, while jointly applying dual-linkage pushes this improvement to the best overall efficiency and performance trade-off.

+\paragraph{Effectiveness of Residual Cache Reuse.} To verify the effectiveness of the proposed residual cache reuse strategy, we conduct an ablation study on the Infinity-2B backbone.
+We compare NOVA's dynamic residual cache reuse with FastVAR's static token caching, which caches tokens at a predetermined decoding step.
+For a fair comparison across cache scales, $t_{\text{est}}$ is adjusted accordingly for both methods under comparable acceleration settings.
+Table~\ref{tab:rcr} shows that dynamic residual cache reuse consistently yields better generation quality under similar or even higher speedup ratios.
+Unlike static caching, which reuses tokens at fixed decoding steps regardless of the modeling state, NOVA adaptively reuses residual features via entropy-guided token selection.
+This dynamic behavior better preserves semantic consistency and fine-grained details, while mitigating error accumulation from aggressive token pruning.

+\paragraph{Entropy Computation Overhead.} We further analyze the runtime overhead introduced by entropy computation.
+NOVA computes entropy directly from the predictive token distributions already produced during standard decoding, requiring only element-wise operations and reductions.
+The additional cost scales as $\mathcal{O}(N_t |V|)$ at scale $t$, which is linear in the number of tokens, while self-attention scales as $\mathcal{O}(N_t^2 d)$.
+In practice, entropy computation takes only 1.7 ms on a representative high-resolution scale of Infinity-2B at $1024 \times 1024$ resolution, accounting for 0.9\% of the total latency; the full latency breakdown is provided in Appendix~\ref{entropy_app}.
+Therefore, the entropy overhead is small and is effectively amortized by the computation saved through token reduction.

+\paragraph{Class-Conditional Generation.} To examine the generality of NOVA beyond text-to-image generation, we further evaluate it on class-conditional ImageNet generation using VAR-d30 at $256\times256$ resolution and VAR-d36 at $512\times512$ resolution, with the batch size fixed to 5.
+As shown in Table~\ref{tab:c2i}, NOVA reduces the latency of VAR-d36 from 2.89s to 1.97s with only a modest change in FID and IS.
+The acceleration on VAR-d30 is less pronounced, reducing latency from 0.67s to 0.63s, likely because the lower-resolution model has less computational redundancy to exploit.
+These results suggest that NOVA remains effective in class-conditional generation, especially for higher-resolution settings with larger computational cost.